AlfonsoGhislieri/CV/README.md

 I was instantly hooked.
 I loved how much there was to learn.
 All the different rabbit holes to go down.
 The freedom to create anything.
 So I continued studying, learning new languages, creating programs, slowly making them more and more complex.
 I'd be lying if I didn't at times spend hours frustrated and unable to fix a bug which ended up just being a missnamed variable or a missing bracket.
 But, I knew that I was truly passionate about programming and therefore it was something I should pursue as a career rather than just as a hobby.

-Currently looking for a role where I can continue to learn and expand my programming knowledge.
+I am looking for a role where I can continue to learn and expand my programming knowledge.

 Portfolio website --> https://alfonsoghislieri.github.io/Portfolio/
  <br>